Our English curriculum includes the components of spoken language, reading, writing, grammar, punctuation, spelling and handwriting.

 The overarching aim for English in the national curriculum is to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written language, and to develop their love of literature through widespread reading for enjoyment.

-English is taught every day within the context of the theme wherever possible.
-The children are immersed in the text type or genre at the beginning of the units.
-They may explore themes through drama, sources of media or first hand experiences.
-The children will then read, explore features of a text and analyse the content to develop their reading skills.
+In EYFS and KS1, children are immersed in their class text through a reading phase before beginning writing.
+Children explore features of a text and analyse the content to develop their reading skills.
 Talk is a fundamental part of our writing teaching.
 If children are able to tell a story or another genre prior to writing they can improve the quality of writing no end.
 We follow the principles of ‘Talk for writing’ in this phase.
 Following this children are given many opportunities to write for a range of audiences and purposes.
 They will edit, revise and improve their work using a variety of assessment approaches.

 ‘Standards in reading have been consistently above average by the end of Year 6 and these skills have been successfully built on to improve standards in writing.
 Punctuation and grammar skills are taught well so pupils’ progress in these areas is strong.’
 Ofsted 2014